nathankagi/procedural-terrain/blog.md

 ## Introduction

-I have bene looking for new project ideas, mostly I have been looking at projects that require a little more performance from a languge.
+I have bene looking for new project ideas, mostly I have been looking at projects that require a little more performance from a language.
 Although it seems almost every second person has implimented their own, I stumbled upon procedural terrain generation.
 While the simplest form is quite underwhelming, some of the additional features such as wind and water based erosion simulations sounded very exciting.
 So I decided I'd build a terrain simulation, aiming to eventually have the following features:

 - procedural terrain generation
 - water and wind based erosion simulations includign material properties